Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-\textbf{1) Out-of-distribution detector: } As shown in Fig.~\ref{F_1} (d), the proposed DEviS method is demonstrated to be applicable for OOD detection.
+\textbf{1) Out-of-distribution detector:} In this section, the proposed DEviS method is first demonstrated to be applicable for OOD detection.
 It is essential that image processing systems identify any OOD samples in clinical settings.
 Uncertainty estimation quantifies the uncertainty of the in-distribution (ID) and OOD data to detect inputs that are far outside the training data distribution.
 DEviS can thus be used to alert clinicians to areas where lesions may be present in OOD data.
 Further, we equipped DEviS with UAF to distinguish ID and OOD samples.